Kay Pacha – (Kay Pah-chah) – The Middle World

 Neither is usually the issue.
 The issue is that each type has a pre-set reception channel, and if you are broadcasting on a different frequency, it does not matter how well you have constructed the signal.
 This is not about knowing the right words.
 It is about knowing who is on the other end of the line before you speak.

-Understanding how types communicate is one layer.
-Seeing how those patterns play out across your most important relationships is the next one.
+Understanding how Enneagram types communicate is one layer of Kay Pacha.
+These INTI NAN resources show how those patterns play out across your most important relationships.

 Test Your Compatibility